 Labor Efficiency Variance

 The labor efficiency variance measures the ability to utilize labor in accordance with expectations.
 The variance is useful for spotlighting those areas in the production process that are using more labor hours than anticipated.
 This variance is calculated as the difference between the actual labor hours used to produce an item and the standard amount that should have been used, multiplied by the standard labor rate.
-If the variance outcome is unfavorable, there will likely to be a review by industrial engineers to see if the process can be improved to reduce the number of productions hours required, using such means as:
+If the variance outcome is unfavorable, there will likely to be a review by industrial engineers to see if the underlying process can be improved to reduce the number of production hours required, using such means as:

 - A simplified product design to reduce assembly time

 - A reduction in the amount of scrap produced by the process

 If this cannot be done, then the standard number of hours required to produce an item is increased to more closely reflect the actual level of efficiency.

 (Actual hours - Standard hours) x Standard rate = Labor efficiency variance